SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Because the population is immense (approximately billions), they often form neighborhoods to develop concise ideas.
 Some of these neighborhoods connect with each other through streets and alleyways, linking models and creating larger and more complex ones.

-In this city, you can reach anywhere as long as you are oriented and know the way.
+In this city, we can reach anywhere as long as we are oriented and know the way.
 The streets that connect the vast urban area vary; some are fast, built with concrete, while others are rustic and abandoned, making navigation challenging.
 The city administration is responsible for these roads.
 When it notices a street is frequently used, it decides to pave it to improve traffic flow.

 Only a few experienced individuals can navigate the metropolis, managing tasks such as overseeing changes, organizing neighborhoods, and more.
 This work is carried out by our conscious and unconscious states, which are responsible for reasoning.